 I am not talking about a complete website overhaul, which can be costly as well as timely, I am talking about adding fresh and relevant new content (Google really likes this) and making sure your site is performing as effectively as it should be.
 Here are a few low-cost activities you might want to consider doing: –

 - Understand the performance of your website.
-Tools like DiiB are free to use and will give you valuable insights on your website’s performance and offer you some great practical tips on how to improve things.
+Tools like DiiB (insert hyperlink https://diib.com/) are free to use and will give you valuable insights on your website’s performance and offer you some great practical tips on how to improve things.

 - Conduct some keyword research.
-Spend time understanding what your target audience is searching for on-line.
-You can then review your website content to ensure messaging is in-line with your target audience and embed these keywords and phrases onto your site.
+Spend time understanding what your target audience is searching for online.
+You can then review your website content to ensure messaging is in line with your target audience and embed these keywords and phrases onto your site.
 Make sure you also include them in your H1 and meta tags for improved SEO.
-You can use free tools such as Google Keyword Planner to help you with this.
+You can use free tools such as Google Keyword Planner Choose the Right Keywords with Our Research Tools – Google Ads to help you with this.

 We are living through a time where people are way more open and more willing to help each other.
-In the current climate, organisations are also more challenged and many are looking for creative ways to generate revenue.
-So why not consider building relationships with non-competing organisations who have direct access to the target audience you want to reach?
+In the current climate organisations are also more challenged and many are looking for creative ways to generate revenue.
+So why not consider building relationships with non-competing organisations that have direct access to the target audience you want to reach?